sonnyp/Junction/README.md

 ## Features

 - Choose application to open with
+- List applications by last use
-- Displays the URL or path
+- Shows the URL or path before opening
 - Edit URL before opening
-- Shows a hint for unecrypted link
+- Shows a hint for unencrypted link
 - `<Ctrl>W` or ESC to cancel
 - `<Ctrl>C` or button to copy location to clipboard
 - Keyboard navigation